jadecubes/Note-of-Android-App-Development/StateSharing/README.md

 ViewModel + StateFlow         | Redux / Context         | Persists as long as global
 ```

-### Q: How to code when a component uses multiple ViewModel configurations?
+### Q2: How to code when a component uses multiple ViewModel configurations?
 🧩 Scenario:

 You're building a CouponScreen that handles: